 We are constantly running into the problem of interpreting the Spanish instructions on food packages and medications.
 I bought Tylenol for Kellen's fever and eventually had to Ask Google what the dose should be.
 Making pancakes was complicated by unfamiliar measurements.
 Baking chicken nuggets required a translation from centigrade to fahrenheit for the oven.

-short, little Mayan women.
+The Jungle Spa visit was truly an adventure into the jungle.
+It was a long drive down a pothole covered road.
+Massages were done in grass covered huts by short, little Mayan women.
 The strenuous massage ended with a rub of fresh aloe for dry winter skin.
 It was quite the 3 hour adventure which left everyone tired, relaxed, and covered with aloe.

 I'm dosing myself with orange juice and Tylenol and hoping this sickness passes quickly.